 HTTP authentication is the same method used by server-controlled access.
 The HTTP protocol specifies a method for requesting access information through WWW-Authenticate header request.
 When browser receives WWW-Authenticate header, it will display a dialog box requesting username andd password.
-PHP provides some global variables in the $_SERVER superglobal array as follows:
+PHP provides some global variables in the

-• PHP_AUTH_TYPE either Basic or Digest, contains the type of authorization being used
+PHP_AUTH_USERcontains the value of username fieldPHP_AUTH_PWcontains the value of password fieldPHP_AUTH_TYPEeither Basic or Digest, contains the type of authorization being used

 <?php